-3. General Description of the District.-The district of Tinnevelly includes the country population of a million and a half.
-Its total area is 5,145 square miles, of which 1,648 square miles are Zemindari and Inam, and 3,497 square miles are ryotwari.
-The Settlement about to be made will affect the latter only, the Zemindari and Inam villages being already permanently settled.
+3. General Description of the District.-The district of Tinnevelly includes the country between the Madura frontier and Cape Comorin population of a million and a half.
+Its total rea is 5,145 square miles, of which 1,648 square miles are Zemindari and Inam, and 3,497 square less are ryotwari.
+The Settlement about to be made will affect the latter only, the Zemindari and Fram villages being already permanently settled.
 In the ryotwari villages, 2,035 square miles are cultivated, 1,241 square miles are occupied by hills, roads, streams, tanks, village sites, &c., and 221 square miles are waste, but fit for cultivation.